ledn-reviewer/ledn-frontend-challenge/README.md

 ## Requirements

-Your task is to design the foundation of a user interface capable of identifying planets susceptible to uprisings and enabling proactive intervention.
-The objective is to build a software that assists administrators in analyzing transactions across various planets.
+Your task is to design the foundation of a responsive user interface capable of identifying planets susceptible to uprisings and enabling proactive intervention.
+The objective is to build a UI that assists administrators in analyzing transactions across various planets.
 To meet this goal, adhere to the following guidelines:

-1. **Transaction filtering:**
+1. **Summary**
-   - For each planet, using all users' homeworld as a reference for transaction sources, filter transactions:
-     * After a specified date.
-     * With a status marked as `inProgress`.
-     * Executed in the ICS ("Imperial Crown Standard") currency.
+  - The administrators would like to see a summary of all the planets of the galaxy.
+  - From that list, they would like to be able to search for a planet by its name.

-2. **Planetary ranking:**
+2. **Detail**
-   - From the transactions filtered previously, order the planets based on the total number of transactions, from the highest to the lowest.
-Furthermore, please provide the sum of all transaction amounts filtered previously for all planets.

-3. **Cumulative transaction values:**
-   - From the ordered list of planets, provide real-time cumulative values for all transactions in both ICS ("Imperial Crown Standard") and GCS ("Galactic Credit Standard") for each planet individually.

-4. **Security measures:**
-   - Implement a solution capable of turning all transactions with a status of `inProgress` for a given planet to `blocked` using a planet ID.
-This security measure is essential to prevent potential bad actors from exploiting the financial system and transferring funds to the Empire.
+  - The administrators would like to access detailed information of the planet.
+  - They would like to be able to filter the transactions by its currency type (GSC (Galactic Credit Standard) and ICS (Imperial Crown Standard)).
+  - They would like to be able to see each transaction in the different currencies of the galaxy according to a real-time rate.

 ### Technical requirements
 To ensure the success of your mission, adopt the following technical specifications:

-* **Data format:**
-  - Assume the date input for filtering transactions is from an HTML input.
-  - Use only the planet ID to build the function that updates the transactions.

 * **Technologies & languages:**
   - Use `React Query` to execute all the requests to the endpoints.
   - Build the solution using `Typescript` and `React`.
-  - Do not update, change or edit the mock server.
+  - In order to allow us to review a similar set of challenges, do not update, change or edit the mock server.

+* **User interface:**
+  - Organize the UI to the best of your knowledge and judgment.
+  - In order to allow us to review a similar set of challenges, only use libraries already present in the package.json.
+  - In order to allow us to review HTML and CSS knowledge, the component to filter the transactions by its currency type should be coded from scratch.

 * **Testing and validation:**
+  - Provide screenshots or recording of the final implementation.
   - Provide comprehensive guidelines for testing your data architecture.
   - Include step-by-step instructions for starting the solution.